Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/03-Intro-to-NGS-data-analysis-II.md

 # go to our home dir for the wrkshop
 cd /dartfs-hpc/scratch/YOUR_INITIALS_HERE/fundamentals_of_bioinformatics/

+# IF YOU DIDN'T HAVE TIME TO FINISH TRIMMING COPY THOSE FILES NOW
+mkdir trim
+cp /dartfs-hpc/scratch/fund_of_bioinfo/trim/* /dartfs-hpc/scratch/YOUR_INITIALS_HERE/fundamentals_of_bioinformatics/trim/

 # make the directroy and cd into it
 mkdir aligned
 cd aligned